 - Find a local processing facility and/or a list of supplies if you will be DIY

 So now you have your 3 goals.
 You have a list of what needs to be done to meet those goals.
 Now you need to get it down on paper.
 Or in a spreadsheet.
 Or on your google calendar.
-Or in whatever program you work best.
+Or in whatever program that works best for you.

 It’s best to do this backwards.
 Don’t ask yourself what you want to get done today.
 Ask what you need to accomplish THIS month.
 Take that answer and break it down further into weeks and then into days if you need to.